scipy/scipy/doc/source/tutorial/stats.rst

 the estimate for scale and location into account.

-The fit method of the distributions can be used to estimate the parameters of the distribution, and the test is repeated using probabilites of the estimated distribution.
+The fit method of the distributions can be used to estimate the parameters of the distribution, and the test is repeated using probabilities of the estimated distribution.

     >>> tdof, tloc, tscale = stats.t.fit(x)